Darleanow/SecureSync/index.rst

 ------------------

 SecureSync is a personal project that I carried out to streamline our work as CyberSecurity Consultants.
-Its purpose is to merge the safety reports into an Excel file containing all the data, similar to a data scrapper.
+Its purpose is to merge CyberSecurity reports into an Excel file containing all the data, similar to a data scrapper.
 It was designed to work with both `PingCastle <https://www.pingcastle.com/>`_ and `Purple Knight <https://www.purple-knight.com/>`_.

 Installation